sendgrid/circuitbreaker/README.md

 ## Examples

-Here is a quick example of what circuitbreaker provides
+Here is a quick example of what circuitbreaker provides:

 ```go
 // Creates a circuit breaker that will trip if the function fails 10 times